Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

     # Additional domains
     additional_home_domains=<domain 1>,<domain 2>,<domain 3>...

-If you want your Sprout nodes to include Gemini/Memento Application Servers add the following:
+If you want to change how your Sproutlets are configured, your Sprout nodes to include Gemini/Memento Application Servers add the following:

     # Application Servers
-    gemini_enabled='Y'
+    gemini=<gemini port>
-    memento_enabled='Y'
+    memento=<memento port>

 See the [Chef instructions](Installing_a_Chef_workstation.md#add-deployment-specific-configuration) for more information on how to fill these in.
 The values marked `<secret>` **must** be set to secure values to protect your deployment from unauthorized access.
 To modify these settings after the deployment is created, follow [these instructions](Modifying_Clearwater_settings.md).